AugustinLambotte/LPHYS2268/README.md

 - scipy
 - netcdf4

 The script ML_frcst.py can be run directly.
 NN_model.py is used by ML_frcst.py to create the Neural network (creation and training over the training data set).
-All the structure is settle by two class, one in ML_frcst.py for the prediction and oone in NN_model.py for the NN creation, all classes and function are documented.
+All the structure is settle by two class, one in ML_frcst.py for the prediction and one in NN_model.py for the NN creation, all classes and function are documented.
 Data are the real world data used for the prediction and Training_data are the data used to train the model.